 This flag specifies that the value is to be converted to an "alternate form."
 For c, d, s, and u conversions, the flag has no effect.
 For o conversion, it increases the precision to force the first digit of the result to be a zero.
 For x or X conversion, a non-zero result will have 0x or 0X prefixed to it.
-For e, E, f, g, and G conversions, the result will always contain a decimal point, even if no digits follow the point (normally, a decimal point appears in the result of these conversions only if a digit follows it).
-For g and G conversions, trailing zeroes will not be removed from the result (which they normally are).
+For e, E, f, g, and G conversions, the result will always contain a decimal point, even if no digits follow the point (normally, a decimal point appears in the result of these conversions, trailing zeroes will not be removed from the result (which they normally are).